What To Do After Your House Floods

-After surviving Hurricane Ida’s 150-mile-per-hour winds and historic rainfall, people in Louisiana and Mississippi faced electrical failures as well as food and fuel shortages.
+After surviving Hurricane Ida’s 150-mile-per-hour winds and historic rainfall in 2021, people in Louisiana and Mississippi faced electrical failures as well as food and fuel shortages.
 The hurricane also pummeled the New York City metro area, causing tornadoes and flash flooding that shut down the world’s largest public transit system.

 It’s daunting to see signs of flooding in your home, like active water on the floor or water stains up the walls.
 The flood cleanup process begins by accepting your landscape has changed and knowing it can be fixed.
 Start with these tips to help you following a flood from a hurricane or other natural disaster, no matter where you live.

-Safety note: After a flood, if standing water remains in your home, turn off the electricity and gas before doing anything else.
+After a flood, if you’re dealing with more than 2 inches of standing water in your home, turn off the electricity and gas before doing anything else.

 Wear Protective Gear

 For flood cleanup, always wear personal protective equipment.
 Usually this means at least a well ventilated mask like an N95 and eye protection without holes, according to the Environmental Protection Agency.

 The EPA also recommends long pants, sleeves and gloves to avoid touching mold.
 Wear rubber boots to help avoid shocks and keep your feet dry.
 If you have asthma, allergies or other breathing problems, it’s important to discuss your cleanup plans with your doctors.

 After flooding, it’s important to remove as much of the water as possible as quickly as possible while still remaining safe.